-These thoughts made me feel angry.
-The action I took as a result of the anger and sadness that I couldn’t really let myself feel, I lashed out with mean words, chasing and gum in her beautiful hair.
+These thoughts made me feel angry and sad.
+As a result of the anger and sadness that I couldn’t really let myself feel, I lashed out with mean words, chasing on the playground and gum in her beautiful hair.

-I still remember that while I was bullying her, I knew my actions were wrong.
-I was angry at her and ashamed of myself at the same time – a hot mess of emotions.
+I still remember that while I was bullying her, I knew what I was doing was wrong.
+I was angry at that little girl and ashamed of myself at the same time – a hot mess of emotions.
 I needed adult guidance.
 I needed to get my thoughts out of my head.
 I needed someone to show me how to feel my emotions.
-My beliefs were causing me a lot of pain – but of course I didn’t understand it at the time.
+My beliefs were causing me a lot of pain – but I didn’t understand it at the time.
 I didn’t have anyone to talk to and I didn’t know to reach out.
-I didn’t know to ask for help or for someone to listen to my painful thinking.
-I’m pretty sure my parents were not aware of what was happening at school.
+I didn’t know to ask for help.
+There was no one to listen to my painful thinking and to comfort me while I cried.

 I don’t spend a lot of time with the “if onlys”.
-I look back and see that I was meant to bully in 4th grade.
-My childhood experiences, and maybe especially this one, led me to coaching.
-I understand now what was happening and why I bullied.
-I’m passionate about empowering parents and their kids to understand it, too so we can put and end to bullying and violence.
+I can see now that I was meant to bully in 4th grade.
+My childhood experiences, and maybe especially this one, led me to who I am now.
+Now I see what was happening and why I bullied.
+This knowledge has empowered me to help parents and their kids understand it, too.

 This is what I think everyone needs to understand:

 #1.
-Negative thoughts and self image cause awful feelings: Like when a child believes they have it bad and others have it better.
-They might even believe THEY are bad.
-It’s not true, but the child who bullies doesn’t know this and they feel terrible as a result of their thinking.
+Negative thoughts and self image cause awful feelings: When a child believes that they have it bad and others have it better – it’s very painful.
+Children might even believe that they are bad.
+It’s not true, but the child who bullies doesn’t know this and feels terrible as a result of their thinking about themselves.

 #2.
 Feelings lead to action: Kids are very in touch with their feelings.
 Kids experience feelings intensely.
-Think about your kids (or anyone) and the way they act when they are tired, happy, sad, angry.
+Think about your kids (or anyone) and the way they behave when they are tired, happy, sad, angry.
 But what many adults do is model and teach children not to feel their emotions!
 We show kids how to avoid, brush off and skip over negative emotions.
 The result is our feelings get bottled up and many of us explode (hello, bullying!) because bottled up feelings can be harmful.
 We need to allow feelings to come.
 When we do, they quickly go.

-What’s very interesting is that the result of bullying can prove the child’s thoughts about herself.
+What’s very interesting is that the result of bullying can be more evidence for the child’s negative thoughts about herself.

-A humiliated and ashamed child, humiliates and shames another child.
-And I will bet that just like me, the child who bullies, ends up feeling more humiliated and ashamed as a result of their actions.
+A humiliated and ashamed child, then humiliates and shames another child.
+And I bet that just like it was for me, the child who bullies ends up feeling more humiliated and ashamed as a result of their bullying actions.

 And if your child won’t talk to you.
 Notice.
 Pay attention.
-Talk to their teacher.
+Talk to their teachers.
 Keep paying attention, keep noticing, inquire.
 If you can’t help or have difficulty talking to your kids, get someone to help you like a therapist or coach.

-If you are a kid who’s hurting: Please reach out to an adult you trust.
-Many adults want to help.
+If you are a child who’s hurting: Please reach out to an adult you trust.
+Many many adults want to help.
 And it may surprise you how many adults have felt the same as you at sometime in their life.

-I think about that little girl with the beautiful hair.
+I think about that little beautiful girl with the gorgeous hair.
 Sometimes, I worry about how I hurt her and wonder if she’s ok.
 I hope with all my heart that she found the kind of tools I’ve found.
 When I remember her, I wish her happiness and I send love her way.